domainaware/checkdmarc/README.rst

     optional arguments:
-      -h, --help            show this help message and exit -p, --parked          Indicate that the doomains are parked -d, --descriptions    include descriptions of DMARC tags in the JSON output -f FORMAT, --format FORMAT
+      -h, --help            show this help message and exit -p, --parked          Indicate that the domains are parked -d, --descriptions    include descriptions of DMARC tags in the JSON output -f FORMAT, --format FORMAT
                             specify JSON or CSV output format